Verdra Rules · v0.1

 System design error

-Agent acted exactly as configured; operator's configuration contradicts contract or provider-published guidance.
+Agent acted exactly as configured; the Operator's configuration contradicts the contract or provider-published guidance.
+Where Operator and Principal differ, the contract between them allocates risk per the Operator definition.

 (d)